oreitor/HorizontalMouseWheel/README.md

 First things first, lets built up electronics side.
 Arduino is our microcontroller.
 Also, I used HC-SR04 ultrasonic sensor for detect distance.
 When the ended up connecttions about Arduino and HC-SR04 required install [this](https://github.com/oreitor/contactless-horizontal-mouse-wheel-control/blob/master/arduino.ino) code which about distance detection to Arduino.

-Let's move on to the fun part now.
+Lets move on to the fun part now.
 Two packages need to be installed before writing code with Python.

 ```python
 pip install pyserial
 pip install PyAutoGUI
 ```

-We have to complete serial communications between Python and Arduino. ['pyserial'](https://pypi.org/project/pyserial/) package provides that.
+We have to complete serial communications between Python and Arduino. [pyserial](https://pypi.org/project/pyserial/) package provides that.
 Distance results created by sensor send to Python with serial comm.
-Other package ['pyAutoGUI'](https://pypi.org/project/PyAutoGUI/), allows us to switch between Python and computer's GUI platform.
+Other package [pyAutoGUI](https://pypi.org/project/PyAutoGUI/), allows us to switch between Python and computer GUI platform.
 Thus, desired commands can be assigned for mouse or keyboard.

 Lastly, run [this](https://github.com/oreitor/contactless-horizontal-mouse-wheel-control/blob/master/python.py) Python code.
 Everything is ready!